Baguio Villa: Transportation

 There are six minibuses serving Baguio Villa.
 Minibus 8 runs only in the morning for 3 departures towards Central only (previously running all day).
 Minibus 8X runs between Baguio Villa and Central (Exchange Square) every 5 minutes.
 The 8X does not serve Upper Baguio Villa before 8:30, so passengers can use minibuses 8 or 28.
 Minibus 28 runs between Baguio Villa (with the terminus in Upper Baguio Villa) and Causeway Bay (Sun Wui Road), via Central and Cotton Tree Drive.
 The 28S runs the same route but not serving Central, instead going via Kennedy Road.
 The 28 and 28S services both use Bonham Road and Caine Road, with bus service 28 going via Old Bailey Street into Hollywood Road.
 The 28S has a frequency of 30 minutes after 8:00am.
 The 28 service after 8:00 runs hourly.
 Minibus 28X runs between Baguio Villa and Causeway Bay but going via Hill Road Flyover non-stop to AIA building in Central, and then resuming the normal 28 route. the 28X runs only in the morning with 3 departures Causeway Bay bound only.
 The 28 service runs every 5 minutes from 7-8 am.
 The cost per ride is 10.0HKD for 28 & 28M & 28X and 9.4HKD for 8 & 8X respectively.
 The HR42 shuttle bus service runs between Baguio Villa and Kennedy Town MTR station.
 The Citybus route 73 bus to Stanley Market can be caught from Cyberport.

 Landslide

-There was a landslide at Baguio Villa on 8 May 1992, killing several people.
+There was a landslide at Baguio Villa on 8 May 1992 caused by torrential rains, killing four people.
+Hong Kong's rainstorm warning system was implemented as a result.